siri404-gh/sreeram.app_old/src/web/posts/ci/circle-ci-integration.md

 #### Sep 1, 2018 by Sreeram Padmanabhan

 ## Register
-Register at circleci.com and allow it access to your repo.
+Register at circleci.com and grant it access to your repo.

 ## Install
 Create a file called `.circleci/config.yml` and add the following code.